carmemias/html-form-exercises/readme.md

 ## Go deeper

 > As well as **check boxes**, other very common form fields are **radio buttons**.
 We haven't told you how to build them but you can do so with the fields we have covered in this lesson.
-Do some research of your own and build an example!
+Do some research of your own and add a new section to the final form from the exercises.
+This new section is for the customer to let us know whether the t-shirt needs to be delivered to their home or somewhere else.

 > We can do the same as `<input type="submit">` and `<input type="reset">` by using `<button type="submit"></button>` and `<button type="reset"></button>`.
 Do some research to find out the advantages and disadvantages of both.